 - Carpenter or cabinet maker – costs $45-$100 per hour or higher depending on experience level

 How to start your bathroom renovation

-For starters, Superdraft has a network of qualified designers who can help you get started and complete your renovation.
+For starters, Superdraft has a network of qualified building designers who can help you get started and complete your renovation.